MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/activedirectory/New-ADOrganizationalUnit.md

 ### -Description

 Specifies a description of the object.
-This parameter sets the value of the Description property for the object.
+This parameter sets the value of the **Description** property for the OU object.
 The LDAP display name (**ldapDisplayName**) for this property is `description`.

 ```yaml